RyanGreenup/software_development/mdbook/src/programming-fundamentals.md

     # [6, 2, 3, 4, 5]
 ```

-In Rust, the `&` symbol must be used to explicitly show the variable is going to change.
+In Rust, the `&` symbol must be used to explicitly show the variable is going to change:

 ```rust
 fn replace_first_val(x_vec: &mut Vec<u32>) {